jborza/jborza.github.io/content/post/2020-10-30-hardware-adventures-8-ps2-typewriter/index.md

 ## Improvements
 ### Handling only the key press, not release

 We should upgrade our keyboard driver by adding another module around it, that handles keypresses.
-It has a new output: makeBreak, which will output 1 for make and 0 for break code.
+It has a new output: `makeBreak`, which will output 1 for make and 0 for break code.
 Then in the top module we can handle these situation separately - by ignoring the scancode with the break code flag completely.

-E0 seems to be followed by a single scan code, E1 seems to be followed by two scan codes.
+`E0` seems to be followed by a single scan code, `E1` seems to be followed by two scan codes.

 > There are some weird keys with long scancode sequence: Pause: `E1 1D 45 E1 9D C5`, Print screen: `e0 2a e0 37`.
 I'll pretend these don't exist.